Cider Starter Kits

 Pre-packaged/condensed cider kits are available and easy to make.
 Kits use apple juice that has been blended and concentrated to make a goof-proof product.
 All ingredients needed are pre-packaged and pre-measured.
 Following the enclosed instructions produces a quality product with the least effort.

 Making Hard Cider

 1. Cleaning: Sanitize your fermenting bucket.
-Use a solution of 2 Tbsps of bleach with 5 gallons of water.
-Let soak for 30 minutes, and then rinse with hot water.
+Use a solution of 1oz of Star San with 5 gallons of water.
+Let soak for at least 2 minutes, no rinsing required.
 When you need it, you can prepare all your equipment using this method.
-Other than bleach, you can use Campden Tablets, Sodium Bisulfate, or Potassium MetaBisulfate to sanitize.
+Other than Star San, you can use Campden Tablets, Sodium Bisulfate, or Potassium MetaBisulfate to sanitize.

 2. Mixing: Blend 5 gallons of apple cider with 2 1/2 tsps of Pectic Enzyme to prevent haze in the finished cider and 1 1/4 tsps of yeast nutrient to provide for a complete fermentation.
 Your cider will usually need an additional one pound of corn sugar to make a 6% alcohol content.
 You can add additional sugar to increase alcohol to 11% if desired.
 Use your hydrometers potential alcohol scale to make sugar adjustments.

 3. Hydrometer Readings: Float the hydrometer in the fermenting bucket.
 Note where the liquid intersects the hydrometer.
 You want a reading of about 6% on the potential alcohol scale or 1.050 on the gravity scale.
 If the reading is low you can add more sugar.
 One pound of sugar can raise the alcohol by 1% in a 5 gallon batch.